AxaFrance/spring-ai-workshop/workshop/exercise-2.md

 2. Run the application
 3. In the application prompt, type `llm Give me 8 famous dishes from Japan`
 4. Check the response
-5. Try a new query `llm Classify them in cooked and raw categories`
+5. Try a new query `llm Classify them into categories with meat and without meat`
 6. Is the response better now ?
 (We hope so! ;)

 ## Conclusion